• Skip to primary navigation

 Make the cinnamon roll dough

-• Once the milk mixture is at the right temperature, pour it in the stand mixer bowl and sprinkle the yeast on top.
-Let it bloom for about 5 minutes.
+• Once the milk mixture is at the right temperature, pour it in the stand mixer bowl, stir in 1 tablespoon of granulated sugar and sprinkle the yeast on top.
+Stir and let it bloom for about 5 minutes.

-• In a separate medium bowl, combine the flour, granulated sugar, brown sugar, pumpkin pie spice ad the salt.
+• In a separate medium bowl, combine the flour, the other tablespoon of granulated sugar, brown sugar, pumpkin pie spice ad the salt.
 Whisk until fully combined and set aside.

-• Add in the vanilla, egg, and pumpkin puree to the milk mixture and mix using a paddle attachement.
+• Add in the melted butter vanilla, egg, and pumpkin puree to the milk mixture and mix using a paddle attachment.

 • Add in the flour mixture, change the mixer attachement to the hook attachement and knead the dough for 7-10 minutes.
 The dough should pull away from the sides of the bowl. if the dough looks too wet add in 1 tablespoon of flour at a time until the dough still looks slightly wet but pulls out of the sides of the bowl.
 Remove the dough from the stand mixer bowl, form it into a ball using your hands and place it back in a lightly greased bowl.
 Cover with a damp towel and let it sit somewhere warm for 30 minutes.